jquery/learn.jquery.com/page/javascript-101/getting-started.md

 </html>
 ```

 In the example above, HTML is used to describe the content.
 The "Hello World" text is described as a heading with the `<h1>` tag and "Click Me!" is described as a button with the `<button>` tag.
-The `<style>` block contains CSS that changes the font-size and color of the header text.
+The `<style>` block contains CSS that changes the font size and color of the header text.
 The `<script>` block contains JavaScript that adds interactivity to the button.
-When a user clicks on the button, an alert message will appear that says "Hello!".
+When a user clicks on the button, an alert message will appear that says "Hello!"

 ## A Scripting Language for the Web